d6u/algorithms/hard_summary.md

     - If height decrease, remove from priority queue.
     - Track previous height, if the head of priority queue (the current height) is the same, do nothing.
     - If height is different, push current `x` and `height` to result.

-## 363. Max Sum of Rectangle No Larger Than K

-_Given a non-empty 2D matrix matrix and an integer k, find the max sum of a rectangle in the matrix such that its sum is no larger than k._

-1. If rows are (much) larger than columns, rotate the matrix.
-2. Loop through each row.
-    1. In each iteration, loop through each rows after current row (include current).
-    2. Maintain an array of sums of each row of current iteration.
-Covert the problem into finding max sum subarray.
-3. To solve max sum subarray:
-    1. Maintain a data structure to quickly (`O(log(n))`) find the smallest number that is bigger than or equal to a given number.
-(In C++, a set will do this.)
-    2. Covert sum of subarray into `sum = sums[i2] - sums[i1]` (prefix sum).
-    3. Iterate through each prefix sum, for each, find the smallest number (`n`) that is bigger than `sum - k` (so `sum - n` is biggest and not larger than `k`).
-The finding operation has `O(log(n))` time since we used a set.
-    4. Find the biggest `sum - n` in step 3.

 ## 33. Search in Rotated Sorted Array